Just Text Us

 Nissan Rogue vs. Toyota RAV4 vs. Honda CR-V

-The RAV4 wins on long-term reliability and resale value.
-Toyota's reputation is earned -- RAV4s regularly hit 250,000+ miles with minimal issues.
-The RAV4 Hybrid is also one of the most fuel-efficient SUVs on the market.
+• Toyota RAV4 wins on long-term reliability and resale value.
+RAV4s regularly reach 250,000+ miles.
+The RAV4 Hybrid is one of the most efficient compact SUVs available.
+For buyers planning to keep their vehicle 10+ years, Toyota's track record is the strongest argument in the segment.

-The CR-V wins on interior space and ride quality.
-Honda's turbocharged 1.5-liter engine is smooth and efficient, and the CR-V offers more cargo room than both the Rogue and RAV4.
+• Honda CR-V wins on interior cargo space and ride quality.
+The CR-V's turbocharged engine is smooth and efficient, and it offers more usable cargo room than either the Rogue or RAV4.
+Resale value is strong.

 Cost of Ownership

-If you are considering a new Rogue, getting a free quote through an auto broker can save you thousands compared to negotiating at a dealership.
+If you are considering a new 2025 or 2026 Rogue, getting a free quote through Vantage can save thousands compared to negotiating directly at a dealership.
+Nissan frequently offers competitive lease incentives on the Rogue -- we pull current numbers from multiple NJ dealers for a real comparison.

 The Bottom Line